paddelcourt/ai-courtroom-game/README.md

 # AI Courtroom Game

-This is a project that simulates a Phoenix Wright Ace Attorney Game. <br />
+This is a project that simulates a Phoenix Wright Ace Attorney Game.
+Generate your own case and play as a defense attorney defending their client and cross examining witness testimony!<br />
 It uses FastAPI for backend, and React/Next.js for frontend with Shadcn components.
 Cases and related information are stored in a SQLite database.
 Uses AI Agent SDK from Vercel to power the app.

 ## Demo